raphaelquast/EOmaps/README.md

 # get a clickable widget to switch between the available plot-layers
 m.util.layer_selector()

-# ---- add new layers directly from a GeoTIFF / NetCDF or CSV files
+# ---- add new layers directly from GeoTIFF / NetCDF or CSV files
 m4 = m.new_layer_from_file.GeoTIFF(...)
 m4 = m.new_layer_from_file.NetCDF(...)
 m4 = m.new_layer_from_file.CSV(...)